Phil Day (artist): Illustrated books

-I995, while still a student, Day held his first solo exhibition displaying his illustrations for François Rabelais's Gargantua and Pantagruel.
-Inspiration from these early illustrations have carried into Day's recent work.
+In 1995, while still a student, Day held his first solo exhibition displaying his illustrations for François Rabelais's Gargantua and Pantagruel.
+Inspiration from these early illustrations has carried into Day's recent work.
 Dorothy Johnston, Sydney Morning Herald, observed:

 His line drawings enhance the mood of each scene, lightening it, sending up characters locked in earnest or self-serving conversation, or hopelessly in love; at other times giving a darker, sinister flavour to events ... revellers disguised as politicians, celebrities and cartoon animals tumble over one another right out of the frame.

 Day has created illustrations (cover or page) for the following titles.